 “Sure, Matt, come on in.”

-“I’ll come to the point, sir.
-Would it be possible for me to get the bonus you promised last year?
-It’s almost Christmas, and I would like to get my children their Christmas presents early this year.”
-Matt felt like a little boy asking for a nickel to buy candy.
-“I’m sorry to be such a nuisance, sir, but I promised my son I would buy him a bike and my daughter a dog.”
+“I’ll get right to it, sir.
+Could I get the bonus you promised us?
+It’s almost Christmas, and I’d like to give my children their Christmas presents earlier this year.”
+Matt felt like a little kid asking for a dime to buy candy.
+“I apologize for being such a nuisance, sir, but I promised my son a bike and my daughter a dog.”

-“I have not said no yet, Matt.”
+“I’ve never said no yet, Matt.”

-Matt looked confused.
+Matt was confused.
+“Sir?”

-Erica peeked through the crack between the hinges and saw Mr. Carlton punched in the code to his safe.
-Her eyes widened when it opened.
-There was more money in that safe than she’d ever seen.
-She saw Mr. Carlton takes out a few bundles, close the safe door, and spun the dial.
-He put the money in a small bag, placed it in his desk drawer, and locked it.
-Erica saw Mr. Carlton put the key inside a large glass fishbowl full of marbles.
-When she saw Mr. Carlton walks outside of his office, she galloped back to her desk.
+Erica, Mr. Carlton’s secretary, came in and listened in on their conversation without the men’s knowledge.
+Erica hid behind the door when she saw Matt walk out of the office.
+She saw Mr. Carlton punch in the code to his safe through the crack between the hinges.
+Her eyes widened as it opened.
+That was the most money she’d ever seen in her life.
+She saw Mr. Carlton take out a few bundles, close the safe door, and turn the dial.
+He placed the cash in a small bag, placed it in his desk drawer, and locked it.
+Erica noticed Mr. Carlton tossing the key into a large jar full of marbles.
+Erica dashed back to her desk as soon as she saw Mr. Carlton walking out.